-1-3821 If these hearts 1538 have not bled, it is not because of their hardness, it is because of bewilderment, preoccupation and misfortune.
+1-3821 If these hearts 1539 have not bled, it is not because of their hardness, it is because of bewilderment, preoccupation and misfortune.
 1-3822 They will bleed one day when blood is of no use to them: bleed at a time when your blood is not rejected.
-5-2142 But since a world (multitude of people) seeks to raise doubt and difficulty, we will let the discourse run beyond the skin 1539 .
-5-2143 If you break your material self, you will become a kernel and will hear the tale of an elegant kernel 1540 .
+5-2142 But since a world (multitude of people) seeks to raise doubt and difficulty, we will let the discourse run beyond the skin 1540 .
+5-2143 If you break your material self, you will become a kernel and will hear the tale of an elegant kernel 1541 .
 5-2144 The voices of walnuts are in their skins (shells): where, indeed, is any voice in the kernel and the oil?
-5-2145 The kernel has a voice, but one that is not suited to the bodily ear: its voice is hidden in the ear of ecstasy 1541 .
+5-2145 The kernel has a voice, but one that is not suited to the bodily ear: its voice is hidden in the ear of $ecstasy^{1542}$.
 5-2148 Be without lip and without ear for a while, and then, like the lip, be the companion of honey.
 1-568 Become without sense, without ear and without thought, that you may hear the call of God to the soul, "Return!"
-1542 6-697 In keeping silence our inward speaking of Him is only made more evident, since the desire for manifestation becomes stronger by suppressing it.
+1543 6-697 In keeping silence our inward speaking of Him is only made more evident, since the desire for manifestation becomes stronger by suppressing it.
 6-696 Reason says, "If I keep silence, I fear that the Sun will rend the veil and display Himself from another place.
 6-699 To utter words about Him is to shut the window through which He reveals Himself: by merely speaking of Him you conceal Him.
-6-700 Sing, like nightingales, in the presence of the Rose, in order that you may divert them 1543 from the scent of the Rose.
+6-700 Sing, like nightingales, in the presence of the Rose, in order that you may divert them 1544 from the scent of the Rose.
 1-3090 The rational spirit (the Logos) comes to the mouth for the purpose of teaching: otherwise it would not come, for truly that speech a separate channel.
 1-1758 I have told it briefly, I have not explained it at length, otherwise both your perceptions and my tongue would be consumed.

-of courage, but also of compassion.

-1539 Le. "we will not discuss the subject, because words are mere symbols which cannot be understood by non-mystics except in a superficial sense" (Nich.).

-1540 Le. "you will receive spiritual communications" (Nich.).

-1541 Literally "drinking", i.e. mystical perception (Nich.).

-1543 The lovers of God (Nich.).
+1539 Literally "livers" (Nich.).
+In Persian culture, the liver is considered as the seat of strong emotions, especially of courage, but also of compassion.
+1540 I.e. "we will not discuss the subject, because words are mere symbols which cannot be understood by non-mystics except in a superficial sense" (Nich.).
+1541 I.e. "you will receive spiritual communications" (Nich.).
+1542 Literally "drinking", i.e. mystical perception (Nich.).
+1543 Qur'an 89:28.
+1544 The lovers of God (Nich.).